 Journey with me to South Holland to Kinderdijk, which is situated in a polder in the Alblasserwaard, at the confluence of the Lek and Noord rivers.
 Here you can step back in time to the 1740s where you'll find 19 windmills that were built to control the water levels in the area.
 Today, these are no longer in use, but they have been preserved and are part of a UNESCO Heritage site.

 What Was Life Like in a Windmill

-We visited the Kinderdijk during our Tulip Time River Cruise a few years back and thought we'd dust off these pictures and share them with our readers.
+We visited the Kinderdijk during our Rhine & Moselle River Cruise last July and also on our Tulip Time river cruise a few years ago.
+We dusted off these pictures from the first trip to share them with you.
 Click here for more images.

 Approaching the windmill, you see signs of life in the shuttered windows - it looks cheerful and very inviting.

 Stepping inside the windmill, the first thing you notice is a very small, but functional living space.
 A lamp supplements the lighting coming in through the windows.
 The room is filled with living essentials.
 There's a sewing machine, chairs, stove, pots and pans, and a table to name a few things you see.
 In fact everything you need is neatly in its place.